The realization problem for non-integer Seifert fibered surgeries

 \section{Abstract}

 Conjecturally, the only knots in $S^3$ with non-integer surgeries producing Seifert fibered spaces are torus knots and cables of torus knots.
 In this paper, we make progress on the associated realization problem.
-Let $Y$ be a small Seifert fibered space bounding a positive definite plumbing with central vertex of weight $e$ such that $Y$ arises by non-integer $p/q$-surgery on a knot in $S^3$.
-We show that if $e\geq 2$ and the slope $p/q$ is negative, or $e\geq 3$ and $p/q$ is positive, then $Y$ can be obtained by $p/q$-surgery on a torus knot or a cable of a torus knot.
+Let $Y$ be a small Seifert fibered space arising by $p/q$-surgery on a knot in $S^3$, where $p/q$ is positive and a non-integer.
+Let $e$ denote the weight of the central vertex in the minimal star-shaped plumbing that $Y$ bounds.
+We show that if $e\leq -2$ or $e\geq 3$, then $Y$ can be obtained by $p/q$-surgery on a torus knot or a cable of a torus knot.